sharmainec/tp/docs/DeveloperGuide.md

 The export feature uses the `CSVWriter` class from the `OpenCSV` package which generates a CSV file line by line in the file specified by the user.
 This export logic has been encapsulated in the `exportToCsvFile` method in `FileUtil`.

-The following sequence diagrams show how the `export` command works:
+The following *Sequence Diagrams* show how the `export` command works:

 [![](images/ExportSequenceDiagram.png)](images/ExportSequenceDiagram.png)